Austria - Things to Do in Austria in April

 Salzburg Easter Festival

-This classical-music festival packs the Grosses Festspielhaus with top orchestras—think Berlin Philharmonic thundering through Beethoven in the same hall where Mozart once premiered.
+This classical-music festival packs the Grosses Festspielhaus with top orchestras, think Berlin Philharmonic thundering through Beethoven in the same hall where Mozart once premiered.
 The week-long run ends on Easter Sunday, and tickets vanish in January.

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-Reserve Sunday-Thursday nights—April weekend rates are 50% off peak, but the discount is a hangover from legacy winter pricing.
-Exploit the Austrian ‘Sommerkarte’ loophole—cable cars flip to summer cards on April 15th, giving you hiking lifts for half the winter ski-pass price.
-Sit down for lunch at mountain huts between 11:30 AM and 12:30 PM—after 1 PM the day-trippers swarm, while early birds score fresh Kaiserschmarrn and a window panorama.
-Install the ÖBB Scotty app—Austrian trains are so punctual that platform changes appear 3 minutes before departure; miss it and your tight connection is gone.
+Reserve Sunday-Thursday nights, April weekend rates are 50% off peak, but the discount is a hangover from legacy winter pricing.
+Exploit the Austrian 'Sommerkarte' loophole, cable cars flip to summer cards on April 15th, giving you hiking lifts for half the winter ski-pass price.
+Sit down for lunch at mountain huts between 11:30 AM and 12:30 PM, after 1 PM the day-trippers swarm, while early birds score fresh Kaiserschmarrn and a window panorama.
+Install the ÖBB Scotty app, Austrian trains are so punctual that platform changes appear 3 minutes before departure.
+Miss it and your tight connection is gone.

 Avoid These Mistakes

-Don’t assume every ski resort stays open—lower lifts shut by early April, and glacier skiing needs separate homework.
-Never underestimate Alpine weather—pack only down and you’ll roast in Salzburg; pack only fleece and you’ll shiver on the 2,000 m ridge.
-Skip the Vienna-Salzburg-Innsbruck sprint—April sunset hits around 7:30 PM, so allow 2-3 days per city or you’ll finish the trip spent, not spellbound.
+Don't assume every ski resort stays open, lower lifts shut by early April, and glacier skiing needs separate homework.
+Never underestimate Alpine weather, pack only down and you'll roast in Salzburg.
+Pack only fleece and you'll shiver on the 2,000 m ridge.
+Skip the Vienna-Salzburg-Innsbruck sprint, April sunset hits around 7:30 PM, so allow 2-3 days per city or you'll finish the trip spent, not spellbound.

-Explore Activities in Austria
+Explore More Activities in Austria